VistaCareTech/vistacare_communications_docs/docs/flows/General/Update of Lists related to Field Survey [Dependent].md

 Flow used to add **Daily Field Collection** data contained in Excel spreadsheets to Sharepoint lists.
 The data contained in Excel spreadsheets is obtained through the **KatapultTracker.py** code.

 ## Trigger Action
-Flow is automatically activated daily at sunset.
+Flow is triggered from a call in another Flow.

 ## Variables
 * **siteAddress**: **String** type variable that stores the address of the SharePoint subsite.